Humidity Controllers Information

 Humidity controllers monitor and maintain proper humidity levels in environmental test applications, food storage areas, and electronic equipment rooms.
 They often include rate indication features and totalizer, data logger, and chart recorder capabilities.
 Humidity controllers that provide heating and cooling control are also available.
 Multi-functional products can be used to control thermoelectric, thermistor, or thermocouple heaters; or to control resistance temperature detectors (RTD), resistive heaters, or heating elements.
-Typically, suppliers indicate whether humidity controllers are designed for use liquids, solids, powder, gases, air, or steam.
+Typically, suppliers indicate whether humidity controllers are designed for use with liquids, solids, powder, gases, air, or steam.
 Some humidity controllers have a printed circuit board (PCB) form factor.
-Others are designed for mounting in a rack, on a DIN rail, or on a wall, chassis, enclosure or cabinet.
-Stand-alone process controllers are benchtop or floor-standing units with a full casing or cabinet and an integral interface.
+Others are designed for mounting in a rack, on a DIN rail, or on a wall, chassis, enclosure, or cabinet.
+Stand-alone process controllers are bench-top or floor-standing units with a full casing or cabinet and an integral interface.

 Humidity controllers use several different control techniques.
-Limit control (off-on control, bang-bang control) establishes set points or limits that, when reached send a signal to stop or start a process variable.
+Limit control (off-on control, bang-bang control) establishes set points or limits that, when reached, send a signal to stop or start a process variable.
 Linear control matches a variable input signal with a correspondingly variable control signal.
 Signal conditioning, filtering, and amplification are then used to produce the proper output control signal.
 Proportional, integral, and derivative (PID) control requires real-time system feedback.
 Feedforward control provides direct-control compensation from the reference signal.
 This type of control technique can be open-loop or used in conjunction with more advanced PID control.
 Fuzzy logic is a type of control in which variables can have imprecise values (as in partial truth) rather than a binary status (completely true or completely false).
 Advanced or nonlinear controls include algorithms such as adaptive gain and neural networking.

 The number of inputs is the total number of signals sent to the humidity controller.
-The number of outputs is the sum of all outputs used to control, compensate or correct the process.
+The number of outputs is the sum of all outputs used to control, compensate, or correct the process.
 Input types for humidity controllers include direct current (DC) voltage, current loops, analog signals from resistors or potentiometers, frequency inputs, and switch or relay inputs.
 Output types include analog voltage, current loops, switch or relay outputs, and pulses or frequencies.
-Some humidity controllers can also send inputs or receive outputs in serial, parallel, Ethernet or other digital formats which indicate a process variable.
+Some humidity controllers can also send inputs or receive outputs in serial, parallel, Ethernet, or other digital formats that indicate a process variable.
 Others can send inputs and receive outputs from information converted to an industrial fieldbus protocol such as CANbus, PROFIBUS®, or SERCOS.
 PROFIBUS is a registered trademark of PROFIBUS International.